Gallaudet University: Unity for Gallaudet Movement (2006)

 Fernandes said, "I really don't understand so I have to believe it's not about me. ...
 I believe it's about evolution and change and growth in the deaf community."

 On October 29, the university withdrew the appointment of Fernandes.
 In an opinion piece in The Washington Post, Jordan defended Fernandes's remarks and denounced the board's decision and the actions of the protesters, saying, "I am convinced that the board made a serious error in acceding to the demands of the protesters by terminating Fernandes's presidency before it began."

 On December 10, 2006, the Board of Trustees announced that Robert Davila would serve as interim president for a period of up to two years.
 He was formally installed on May 9, 2007, during a ceremony that included a speech by D.C.
 Congressional Delegate Eleanor Holmes Norton, who spoke positively of the 2006 protest.
 He stepped down on December 31, 2009.

 On June 29, 2007, in the aftermath of the controversy over the university's presidency, Gallaudet was temporarily placed on probation by its accreditation organization, the Commission on Higher Education of the Middle States Association of Colleges and Schools.
 It was also reported that in 2006, the Office of Management and Budget had found that "Gallaudet failed to meet its goals or showed declining performance in key areas, including the number of students who stay in school, graduate and either pursue graduate degrees or find jobs upon graduation."
-In January 2007, former president Jordan wrote an editorial on the topic that appeared in the Washington Post.
+In January 2007, former president Jordan wrote an editorial on the topic that appeared in The Washington Post.
 The Middle States Commission later reaffirmed Gallaudet's accreditation on June 27, 2008.

-On October 18, 2009, the Board of Trustees announced that Gallaudet's tenth president would be T. Alan Hurwitz.
+On October 18, 2009, the Board of Trustees announced that Gallaudet's tenth president would be Alan Hurwitz.
 He began his tenure on January 1, 2010, and served until he retired on December 31, 2015, succeeded by Roberta Cordano, the eleventh president.